sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 This refers to the context frame entity which contains the details of the tag.
 Tag contains all the properties of the base Entity defined above.
+When one prints the name of the ContextFrame object, it returns the ID of the ContextFrame, with the template as `ContextFrame: {context_frame_id}`

 -  **occurrences**: The method returns all the occurrences of the given ContextFrame in the form of ``EntityList`` where each object refers